Throughput policy

 🚧

-Remember that the concurrency limit is just an approximation of the requests per second, as the actual limit always depends on the latency of the API on the other side.
-It is always better to use sub-optimal requests per second to ensure you won't go over the limit, and it is also good practice to be aware of what happens if the limit is reached.
+Remember that the concurrency limit is just an approximation of the requests per second.
+The actual limit always depends on the latency of the API on the other side.
+It is always better to use sub-optimal requests per second to ensure you don't go over the limit, and it is also good practice to be aware of what happens if the limit is reached.

 📘

-When deleting a Throughput Policy, a window will pop up, informing you of active campaigns in which it is being used.
-In order to delete it, you will have to find a new Throughput policy for these active campaigns or stop them.
+When you delete a Throughput policy, a window pops up, informing you of active campaigns in which it is being used.
+To delete it, you have to find a new Throughput policy for these active campaigns or stop them.

 Technical details

 On-event campaigns are generally processed with higher priority compared to the rest of campaigns.
-However, setting a Throughput policy for webhooks in on-event campaigns may negatively affect the priority in which these webhooks are processed.
+However, setting a Throughput policy for webhooks in on-event campaigns may have negative impact on the priority in which these webhooks are processed.
 This will change the order in which they are processed in order to keep the fairness across all the simultaneously running campaigns that have the same throughput policy.

-When changing from policy A to policy B in a webhook that is actively running, policy B will be applied only to newly executed webhooks, while already scheduled and running webhooks will use policy A. If you want to ensure that changes are applied immediately, the scenario must be restarted.
+When changing from policy A to policy B in a webhook that is actively running, policy B will be applied only to newly executed webhooks.
+Already scheduled and running webhooks will use policy A. To ensure changes are applied immediately, the scenario must be restarted.

 When changing a concurrency limit in a policy within a running scenario, the change is applied immediately.